Life4five/Fauriverse/README.md

-The story is being written.
+A new world is being written\n
 Stay tuned.